Colorado Territory (film): Cast

+Release

+Colorado Territory had its premiere in Denver, Colorado on June 3, 1949.
+The following day, it opened at the Utah Theater in Salt Lake City.
+It grossed $12,000 at the Broadway theater and $11,000 at the West drive-in theater in Denver in its opening week, despite heavy rain on opening night.
+It was the first time that a film had opened in a drive-in theater at the same time as a regulation theater in Denver.
+It opened in 250 theaters in the Rocky Mountain area.
+The following week, it opened in Los Angeles, Boston and Cincinnati and was ranked fifth at the US box office.

 Reception

 Bosley Crowther, the reviewer for The New York Times, considered it a "pretty darned good" remake of High Sierra (1941) and noted that Raoul Walsh directed them both.
 "In fact, the romantic assumptions and the sentimental liberties of its plot are more suited to the Western landscape than they were to a modern-day scene."

-Box office

-According to Warner Bros records the film earned $1,666,000 domestically and $1,028,000 foreign.
+According to Warner Bros. records the film earned $1,666,000 domestically and $1,028,000 foreign.